ebd622/splunk/basic/README.md

 SPL commmands use the pope `|` commands to chain search commands together.

 ### Transforming Commands
 Allow for search commands to create data structure form fields valies.
+Frequantly used for Splink Enterprise visualiztoins.